anthonynarine/anthonynarine/README.md

 Beyond tech, I'm always up for discussing the latest strategies and player stats! 🎮🏀⚽📈

-Let's team up and work on some projects together! 🚀 Feel free to reach out at anarine83@gmail.com or find me on LinkedIn at linkedin.com/in/anthony-narine-9ab567245 and GitHub at github.com/anthonynarine (Portfolio).
-Can't wait to connect with you!"
+Let's team up and work on some projects together! 🚀 Feel free to reach out at anarine83@gmail.com or find me on LinkedIn at linkedin.com/in/anthony-narine-9ab567245  Can't wait to connect with you!"
 <!---
 anthonynarine/anthonynarine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.